Uberspace/lab/source/guide_django.rst

 ----

-.. note:: For this guide you should be familiar with the basic concepts of
+.. note:: For this guide, you should be familiar with the basic concepts of

   * :manual:`Python <lang-python>` and its package manager pip
-  * :manual:`Supervisord <daemons-supervisord>` to setup your own service
+  * :manual:`Supervisord <daemons-supervisord>` to set up your service

 License
 =======